FredKSchott/snowpack/plugins/plugin-webpack/README.md

 - `manifest: boolean | string` - Enable generating a manifest file.
 The default value is `false`, the default file name is `./asset-manifest.json` if setting manifest to `true`.
 The relative path is resolved from the output directory.
 - `htmlMinifierOptions: boolean | object` - [See below](#minify-html).
 - `failOnWarnings: boolean` - Does fail the build when Webpack emits warnings.
 The default value is `false`.
+- `browserslist: string[]` - Manually pass the browserslist configuration as an array if you don't want to read it from `package.json` by default.

 #### Extending The Default Webpack Config